Skip to main content

 Defending a Section 138 Case — Key Arguments

 Not every Section 138 complaint will succeed.
-There are several strong defenses available — ranging from procedural defects in the complaint to substantive defences on the merits.
-Advocate Faizan Siddiqui provides expert defense in cheque bounce cases across Lucknow courts.
+There are several strong defences available — ranging from procedural defects in the complaint to substantive defences on the merits.
+Advocate Faizan Siddiqui handles cheque bounce defence cases across Lucknow courts.

 • Cheque not issued for a "legally enforceable debt" — blank cheque, security cheque, gift